 - strive to create an effective, inclusive learning environment for all students; and,

-- provide access to appropriate educational environments that meet the individual strengths and needs of each student.
+- provide access to appropriate educational environments that meet each student's individual strengths and needs.

 Who needs an IEP?